ethscape/pelagos-mac/README.md

 # Pelagos

-A macOS daemon that monitors your Downloads folder and automatically transfers files to remote servers based on their source URL.
+A macOS daemon that monitors your Downloads folder and automatically transfers files to remote servers based on their source URL or other criteria.

 ## Features